Solar Thoughts blog

 Pure DC OFF GRID Solar Power – DC Kitchen, Heating And Lighting – IT WORKS!

-We have built and installed a simple 100% DC off grid solar power system in our house that uses NO charge controller and NO inverter.
+We have built and installed a simple 100% DC off grid solar power system prototype in our house that uses NO charge controller and NO inverter.
 It has been operating 24×7 for the past few months with zero problems.
-Several years of testing and research are behind this project.
+Currently the system provides space heating, cooking and lighting using direct PV-DC with or without a battery bank.
+A 55v DC air conditioning rollout and conversion of additional appliances to 55Vdc is in progress.
+Several years of testing, research and developent are behind the project.

 The system has the following features and capabilities: